yourbasic/bit/README.md

 # Your basic bit [![GoDoc](https://godoc.org/github.com/yourbasic/bit?status.svg)][godoc-bit]

-### Set data structure with bonus bit-twiddling functions
+### Set data structure for positive numbers

 A bit array, or bit set, is an efficient set data structure.
 It consists of an array that compactly stores bits and it uses bit-level parallelism to perform operations quickly.

 ![Venn diagram](venn.png)